Simhyeon/cindex/README.md

 # Features

-**Read csv file as string table**

-No mmap, no bufstream no nothing.
-If 'read' is ok, then table content is ok through the whole indexing.

 **Index csv table with SQL-like query**

 Sometimes you want raw way to index table and get raw value from it.
 Just pipe